About Dr.Heidi Fu

 Dr.Heidi Fu,RN,LAc.,DAOM.,傅艳中医博士 grew up in China, she is a California Board licensed Acupuncturist (LAc.), Herbalist and Doctor of Acupuncture and Oriental Medicine who studied both Eastern and Western medicine.

-She holds a Bachelors degree in Nursing (RN), a Master of Science degree in Traditional Chinese Medicine (TCM) from the Air Force Medical University in China, University of East-West Medicine and The Doctor of Acupuncture and Oriental Medicine (DAOM) at Five Branches University in California.
+She holds a Bachelors degree in Nursing (RN) and The Doctor of Acupuncture and Oriental Medicine (DAOM) from the Air Force Medical University in China and Five Branches University in California.

 "Acupuncture and Traditional Chinese Medicine vs Western Medicine for Infertility Treatments"